hatrieudat/markdown-previewer/README.md

 This is a simple react app which will contain a textarea for Markdown input and a preview tab where the converted text will appear.

+And here's a link to the deployed version: [Markdown Previewer](http://markdown-previewer-reactjs.surge.sh)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts